What Happens to a Timesharing Schedule in a Natural Disaster?

 Call the Office or Contact Us Today

 Natural disasters and other emergencies are high stress, emotional experiences and the last thing you want to be worrying about in that situation is the state of your parenting plan.
 For legal advice on your timesharing agreement in the area, call the office or contact the Tampa family lawyers today at the law office of Blair H. Chan, III.
-Schedule a free consultation of your case with a highly qualified Florida family law attorney now.
+Schedule an initial consultation of your case with a highly qualified Florida family law attorney now.